Appliqué Made Easy

 Cutting seam allowance

-You want it to be a bit less than a 1/4" to make it easier to turn the cut edge down.
+You want it to be slightly less than 1/4" to make it easier to turn the cut edge down.

-It is not necessary to actually measure, it is an estimated guide.
+It is not necessary to measure; it is an estimated guide.

 Karen K Buckley's Prefect Scissors

-Most people trim small shapes with tiny scissors resulting in a choppy cut.
+Most people trim small shapes with tiny scissors, resulting in choppy cuts.

 I trim out the fabric shapes with purple scissors.